Importance of Tatwa

 Weddings among Bengali Hindus are elaborate affairs, stretching over three days, with the preparatory rituals beginning even a week in advance.
 There are a number of ceremonies and rituals that take place all throughout the wedding, some before the Big Day and some after.
-Among the various pre-marriage ceremonies, he Hindus of West Bengal have the custom of sending a tatwa or ceremonial gift presentation from the bride's family to the groom.
-Although the array of gifts can vary, including clothes, furniture, jewellery or sweets, the centrepiece is always a carp, decorated elaborately with oil and vermilion.
+Among the various pre-marriage ceremonies, the Hindus of West Bengal have the custom of sending a tatwa or ceremonial gift presentation from the bride's family to the groom.
+Although the array of gifts can vary, including clothes, furniture, jewellery or sweets, the centerpiece is always a carp, decorated elaborately with oil and vermilion.
 The largest fish that the family can afford is acquired for this purpose and the visual totality of the apparition is stunning: gleaming, pinkish-silver scales, the dark fins and tail, the lovingly painted vermilion patterns and the background of green (the banana leaf on which the fish rests).